astronomer/docs/learn/airflow-databricks.md

 3. Create a second empty notebook in your Databricks workspace called `transform_data`.

 4. Copy and paste the following code into the `transform_data` notebook.
 You can divide the code into cells as you see fit.
-Make sure to replace the `ACCESS_KEY` and `SECRET_KEY` variables with your respective credentials, see the Databricks documentation for recommended ways to securely [manage Secrets](https://docs.databricks.com/security/secrets/index.html) in Databricks.
-If you are using a different object storage than AWS S3 you will need to replace the code wrapped in `# --------- AWS S3 specific -------- #` comments with code connecting to your object storage.
+Make sure to replace the `ACCESS_KEY` and `SECRET_KEY` variables with your respective credentials.

     ```python
     import csv